sevenval/flat-docs/administration/docker.md

 The _FLAT Server_ is publicly available as a [Docker](https://www.docker.com) image: https://hub.docker.com/r/sevenvaltechnologies/flatrunner
-So, make sure you have Docker installed on your system.
+So, make sure you have Docker installed on your system or an alternative means to download and run Docker images off Docker Hub.

 ## Images

 The [`latest`](https://hub.docker.com/r/sevenvaltechnologies/flatrunner/tags?name=latest)
-image provides you with the most recent official release.
+image provides you with the most recent stable official release.
 A [`beta`](https://hub.docker.com/r/sevenvaltechnologies/flatrunner/tags?name=beta)
 image with brand-new [features](/CHANGELOG.md) is also available.